Moo-osama/standard-cell-library/README.md

 </p>

 Now, after applying multiple fingers, the newly achieved maximum height is 155.
-Following that, we have resized all other layouts to fit in a 155 height.
+Following that, we have resized all other layouts to fit in a 155 height, a minimzation of roughly 50% from the simple implementation.